jeremybytes/dependency-injection-resources/README.md

 # "Getting Started with Dependency Injection in .NET" Resources
 This repository contains sample code for the "Getting Started with Dependency Injection in .NET" course by Jeremy Clark on Pluralsight.
-This repository includes the original examples (.NET Core 2.2) as well as updated projects (.NET 5.0).
-Additional updates will be posted after .NET 6 is released.
+This repository includes the original examples (.NET Core 2.2) as well as updated projects (.NET 5.0 / .NET 6.0).

 ## Code Samples
-The code samples are in folders starting with the environment (core22, net50), followed by the course module (module1).
+The code samples are in folders starting with the environment (core22, net50, net60), followed by the course module (module1).
 From there, the "before" and "after" folders contain the code at the beginning of the demo and the code at the end of the demo, respectively.

 *Note: the updated samples are as close to the original samples as possible so that they match what is shown in the Pluralsight course.*